andreaiacono/TalkGraphX/README.md

 # Talk GraphX
 This is the repository for the talk about GraphX given at the [Codemotion Milan](http://milan2015.codemotionworld.com/) conference in november 2015.
+Slides available here: [http://www.slideshare.net/andreaiacono/graphs-are-everywhere-distributed-graph-computing-with-spark-graphx](http://www.slideshare.net/andreaiacono/graphs-are-everywhere-distributed-graph-computing-with-spark-graphx)

 ## Compile
 To compile, you have to create a scala project and add as libraries for the project the jar